 The Texas Southmost College Annual Security Report is prepared in response to the mandate set forth by the Jean Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
 This document provides context for the crime statistics reported as part of compliance with the Clery Act.
 The Environmental Health, Safety, and Risk Management office is primarily responsible for preparing the Annual Security Report (ASR).
-The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the Texas Southmost College community obtained from the following sources: American Surveillance Company (up until 8/31/2020), Allied Universal Security (9/1/2020 onward), the Brownsville Police Department (BPD), the Cameron County Sheriff's Office, the Texas Department of Public Safety, and non-police or public safety personnel who have been designated as Campus Security Authorities (CSAs).
+The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the Texas Southmost College community obtained from the following sources: American Surveillance Company (up until 8/31/2020), Allied Universal Security (9/1/2020 onward), the Brownsville Police Department (BPD), the Cameron County Sheriff's Office, the Texas Department of Public Safety, the Cameron County Constable Precinct #2's Office, and non-police or public safety personnel who have been designated as Campus Security Authorities (CSAs).
 Additionally, the Office of Student Life and the Human Resources Department are key offices from which drug, alcohol, and weapon offenses along with Title IX data is obtained for the preparation of the ASR.

-Final report preparation is coordinated by the Executive Director of Environmental Health, Safety, and Risk Management, with the Vice President of Finance and Administration and the Vice President of Student Services.
+Final report preparation is coordinated by the Director of Operations- Safety + Security at the Office of Environmental Health, Safety, and Risk Management, with the Vice President of Finance and Administration and the Vice President of Student Services.